 Did you know that ecommerce companies miss out on $18 billion in sales annually due to abandoned carts?
-The good news is, with intuitive design and innovative merchandising tools, you can create a frictionless checkout process for your shoppers.
+However, with intuitive design and innovative merchandising tools, you can create a frictionless checkout process.
 We’re sharing nine ecommerce checkout page design tips that will help you lower your cart abandonment rate and increase sales.

 The shopping cart is your last opportunity to convince customers to spend more.
-Increase your average order value by upselling and cross-selling to shoppers before they finalize their carts.
+Increase your average order value by upselling and cross-selling to shoppers with recommendations before they finalize their carts.